 { "victim_id" : "Caroni Seguros SA" } ] }

+…

+TE: I don’t have an environment to test the code above, and don’t know enough about MongoDB to validate this.

+[AU: Please make sure to confirm this code given the TE is not familiar with it.
+Thanks, Kevin (PjE)]

+AR: done.

-…(We’ve highlighted instances where Mongo has understood some incidents have multiple victims.)
+We’ve highlighted instances where Mongo has understood some incidents have multiple victims.

+[AU: When you insert your color code be sure to let me know what needs to be highlighted so that this statement will be true.
+Thanks, Kevin (PjE)]

-If your record count is large enough to span multiple Mongo nodes, these simple queries will work un-altered.
-Mongo can also perform data aggregation or even run map-reduce jobs across a whole cluster, mimicking some of the functionality of both Hadoop and more traditional SQL databases.
+If your record count is large enough to span multiple Mongo nodes, these simple queries will work unaltered.
+Mongo can also perform data aggregation or even run MapReduce jobs across a whole cluster, mimicking some of the functionality of both Hadoop and more traditional SQL databases.

 Mongo can also be used as a tool in your data acquisition and cleanup processes, where you may have traditionally used built-in structures in your programming or scripting languages.
 For example, log processing is one of the less glamorous activities of security data analysis.
 They come in all shapes and sizes and some, like Cisco’s IronPort e-mail logs, require extra processing to get into a form useful for analytics.
 Take a look at the following sample:

+# Listing 8-7

+# Example of an IronPort log file

 Fri Oct 18 11:05:01 2011 Info: Start MID 346564 ICID 1042862

 Fri Oct 18 11:05:01 2011 Info: MID 346564 ICID 1042862 From: